cahna/luminary/examples/basic-use/README.md

 Luminary Basic Use Example
 ===

-Bare minimum working example of the Luminary debug toolbar.
+Minimum working example of the Luminary debug toolbar.

 This example builds upon the default output of `lapis new` by adding the Luminary toolbar with default panels (including the ability to capture SQL queries) to a